tasmota/docs/docs/Scripting-Language.md

 Instead of passing the `msg` as a string constant, the body of the e-mail message may also be composed using the script `m` _(note lower case)_ section.
 The specified text in this script section must end with an `#` character. `sendmail` will use the `m` section if `*` is passed as the `msg` parameter. in this >m section you may also specify email attachments.
 @/filename specifies a file to be attached (if file system is present)
 &arrayname specifies an array attachment (as tab delimeted text, no file system needed)
+$N attach a webcam picture from rambuffer number N (usually 1)

 See [Scripting Cookbook Example].(#send-e-mail)

 **Subscribe, Unsubscribe**